alexriegler/Create-with-Code-Live-Summer-2020/Prototype 3/README.md

 To work with this project, you can follow the instructions on the [main README.md](../README.md#how-to-work-with-the-unity-projects).

 ## Features
-* Mouse controlled movement
-* Constrained movement within the viewport
-* Animals spawn outside of the viewport
+* Infinite side scroll
+* Random obstacle spawning
-* Player health and score UI
+* Score UI
-* Game over screen
-* Increasing difficulty over time
+* Double jump
+* Super speed ability
+* Intro walk in animation
+* Restart button

 ## To-do List
 * Random power-ups